Work Experience and Careers Education

 Who participates in work experience?

 All students should have the opportunity to undertake a work experience placement in Year 10 at John Mason School.
-Further work experience may be offered in sixth form.
+Further work experience is offered in Sixth Form.
 Students of vocational subjects may also participate in work experience to support their course.

 John Mason School are now using Unifrog, an online platform that supports schools and colleges to deliver their work experience programme.